Chapter 4

 First of all the Bible teaches us that,

-They Relied Upon Their Heritage to Save Them
+They Relied Upon Their Heritage and religious activities to Save Them

-Before we begin reading the following discourse of Jesus, it is noted that in the following verses He is talking to those who believed Him!
-With this in mind let us now read what Jesus said,
+Before we begin reading the following Jesus’ discourse, it is noted that in the following verses He is talking to those who believed Him!
+With this in mind let us now read what Jesus said as recorded in,

 John 8:31-47